adibifard/F4SPC/README.md

 `-out  [<.csv>]    (output)`

- The output  `.csv` file holding the tabulated [t,F4] data series.
+ The output  `.csv` file holding the tabulated [t,F4] data.
 If not assigned, a `.csv` file will be created with the same name as the input `.gro` file.

 `-ws   <string>    (water residue name in the .gro file)`

- The name of the water substrate in the .gro file, default="SOL".
+ The name of the water residue in the `.gro` file, default="SOL".

 `-rh   <float>      (nm)`